Ulmus × hollandica 'Modiolina': Cultivation

 Duhamel reported that "l'orme Tortillard" 'has the most useful wood of all the elms', adding that it is 'easily raised from seed, grafts, or layers'.
 'Modiolina' was once particularly abundant along the road from Paris to Meaux.
 A single, century-old specimen stood in the Allée des Ormes [:elm avenue] in the Jardin des plantes, Paris, in the mid-20th century.
 Ulmus modiolina, the 'twisted or tortillard elm', was marketed by Prince's nursery of Flushing, New York from the 1820s.
 Specimens of "large-leaved" 'Modiolina' obtained by Swingle in France were sent to the United States in 1898.
 A 'Modiolina' grown at Kew and for a time labelled as a wych elm cultivar was identified as Ulmus × hollandica by Ronald Melville.
 One tree was planted in 1899 at the Dominion Arboretum, Ottawa, Canada.
 A specimen of U. campestris modiolina, obtained from Späth before 1914 and planted in 1916, stood in the Ryston Hall arboretum, Norfolk, in the early 20th century.
+Ulmus hollandica modiolina was present in The Hague in the 1930s.

 No specimens are known to survive.
 For the putative 'Modiolina' in Edinburgh (2018), see 'Tortuosa'.